skylicht-lab/skylicht-engine/README.md

 <img src="Documents/Media/Samples/lightmap-uv/mesh-charts00.png" width="50%"/>

 ### Samples\Lightmapping
-This is a demo code to use lightmapper to bake indirect lighting color on lightmap texture.
+This is a demo showing how to use the lightmapper to bake indirect lighting colors onto a lightmap texture.
 [Project references: Lightmapper](https://github.com/ands/lightmapper)

 #### Gazebo